harcokuppens/pmwiki-cookbook-imagepopup/README.md

 ## Description

 This repository defines a basic pmwiki installation in devcontainer which you can use to develop cookbook scripts.
+You can also use this repository as base to publish your cookbook with example pages.
+This allows you to directly view the cookbook in action using docker compose.

 The following config files are used in the container

 - `.devcontainer/.env`